-These frequently asked questions have been prepared to help accredited persons and scheme participants understand the 'cold-call' telemarketing and doorknocking bans under the Victorian Energy Upgrades (VEU) program, their obligations and how to comply.
+These frequently asked questions have been prepared to help accredited persons and scheme participants understand the 'cold-call' telemarketing and doorknocking bans under the Victorian Energy Upgrades (VEU) program, their obligations, and how to comply.

-The frequently asked questions are not intended to be exhaustive, but instead seek to provide accessible guidance to support you to meet your obligations, and an indication of how the commission will monitor compliance and enforce the ban.
-The commission encourages you to consider how the ban will apply to your specific business and where necessary to seek your own legal advice.
+The questions are not intended to be exhaustive.
+They seek to provide guidance to support you to meet your obligations, and an indication of how the Essential Services Commission (the commission) will monitor compliance and enforce the bans.
+We encourage you to consider how the bans will apply to your specific business and, where necessary, seek your own legal advice.

 Other industry guidance materials are available on our website to support accredited persons and scheme participants understand their obligations under the ban, including resources to help educate consumers, employees, agents and sub-contractors.
-Materials include the updated code of conduct guideline, industry fact sheets and the consumer fact sheet.
+Materials include the updated VEU code of conduct guideline, industry fact sheets and the consumer fact sheet.